-Governor Hassan Joho has been handed a political lifeline after the High Court barred the State from prosecuting him over claims of forging academic certificates.
+MOMBASA, KENYA: Governor Hassan Joho has been handed a political lifeline after the High Court barred the State from prosecuting him over claims of forging academic certificates.
 The Kenya Revenue Authority (KRA) had also accused Joho of evading tax.

-But yesterday, the High Court barred the Director of Public Prosecutions (DPP) from prosecuting Joho and ruled investigations against him appeared malicious and politically motivated.
+The High Court barred the Director of Public Prosecutions (DPP) from prosecuting Joho and ruled investigations against him appeared malicious and politically motivated.

 Justice Eric Ogola noted several State agencies had descended on the governor in recent months for no other reason but malice.
 He said it was apparent action taken against Joho was designed to destroy his political career and bid to defend his seat in August.